Vitti-Capital-Tech/Ideas_Dashboard/docs/LLD.md

 ## 5. Failure behaviour

 - **Claude errors / overload:** retries with backoff; if still no valid five ideas, process exits **without** writing logs or consuming bookmarks.
+- **Fewer than 5 ideas returned:** The script now "rescues" generic or slightly incomplete ideas to reach the target.
+It only fails if zero candidates are found.
 - **Empty RSS:** hard exit (cannot cross-verify; bookmarks not consumed).
-- **Fewer than 5 ideas returned:** hard exit without writing (ensures log always has a complete 5-idea set).
 - **Malformed log file:** `_load_log_file` returns `[]` and starts fresh on write.
 - **No Raindrop items (last 5 days fully consumed or no new saves):** falls back to `web_only` mode automatically — no error, pipeline continues normally.